 These applications, run by third-party vendors, provide APIs for data extraction into data warehouses like Google BigQuery.
 In this blog, we’ll walk you through the process of moving data from an API to BigQuery, discuss potential challenges, and share workarounds.
 Let’s dive in!

 Unleash the full potential of your API data with Hevo’s no-code platform.
-Skip the coding and dive straight into real-time BigQuery insights, as Hevo effortlessly handles data transfer, schema mapping, and error handling—all while you focus on what matters most: your analysis.
+Skip the coding and dive straight into real-time BigQuery insights as Hevo effortlessly handles data transfer, schema mapping, and error handling—all while you focus on what matters most: your analysis.

-Method 1: Loading Data from API to BigQuery using Hevo Data
+Method 1: Loading Data Using Hevo

 Step 1: Configure REST API as your source

-- In the Configure your REST API Source page:
+REST API Source

 Step 2: Configure BigQuery as your Destination